macla7/STAPI/README.md

 - Omniauth
   - deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
 Appears to be an apple thing.
 Fuck.
 Put this on pause.
 Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).
 - aws forget email address / mailer

+  - Try setting up with guide and RoR guides.
+May use sendGrid as per TOP instructions.
+  - So I believe I've got basic recoverable working for app.
+I am deliberately going to leave default devise 'forget password' page thing.
+Workflow will be user clicks button, gets email, goes to safair on phone or whatever, changes password.
+Then they can try again on app.
+After password changes it currently routes to home.
+Maybe we have a landing page / or successful password change redirect.. which is just a very basic page saying 'go back to app and try again' lol.
+  - TODO:
+    - set up button that hits api, in dev (to test)
+    - send up sendGrid.
+    - Figure out what "protect_from_forgery prepend: true" is doing, and where to properly put it.. if anywhere at all.

 - Stripe
 - Twilio (maybe when I get a feaking phone number again)
 - App and Android store..